wp-plugins/warm-cache/readme.txt

 === Warm Cache ===
 Contributors: ramon fincken
-Tags: cache, warm, keep, xml, sitemap, load, speed, quick, tag, w3tc, optimize, page cache Requires at least: 2.3
+Tags: cache, warm, keep, xml, sitemap, load, speed, quick, tag, w3tc, optimize, page cache, preload, google, pagespeed, webmaster
+Requires at least: 2.3
-Tested up to: 3.1.3
+Tested up to: 3.4.2
-Stable tag: 1.5
+Stable tag: 1.6

 Crawls your website-pages based on google XML sitemap (google-sitemap-generator).
 If you have a caching plugin this will keep your cache warm.
 Speeds up your site.